break-even sales point chart example: showing the contribution margin vs fixed costs and where you will find profit vs loss

 2Much makes $730,000 in revenue every month on their 3-tier SaaS: Standard, Pro and Enterprise plans.
 Sounds like a lot of sales right?
 But monthly costs include $300,000 on salaries, rent, business insurance, and some additional fixed overhead costs.
 Their variable costs range from $330,000 to $530,000 a month.

-Instead of simply operating on a thin profit margin, the executive team should call on a fractional CFO to implement new strategies to increase profits.
+Instead of simply operating on a thin profit margin, the executive team should call on an outsourced CFO to implement new strategies to increase profits.
 These strategies might include any of the above four points:

 1. Cost-cutting strategies: Are there any expenses that could be cut to break-even?
 E.g., You could massively reduce your staff size like Elon Musk did with X (formerly Twitter) to turn around your break-even.
 Just kidding, don’t do that.
 Or at least try our fractional CFO services before you do.
 We can offer plenty of ways to reduce labor costs that don’t involve doling out pink slips.

-2. Sales and revenue targets: Using tangible metrics, the exec team can incentivize its sale team to try to increase profits.
+2. Sales and revenue targets: Using tangible metrics, the exec team can incentivize its sale team to drive new business to increase profits.

 3. Pricing strategies: 2Much could raise their prices on their enterprise packages to increase total revenue.